List of The Phantom (film) characters: Quill

 The more realistic plots of Lee Falk's original stories were dropped in favour of an adventure tale that featured the supernatural Skulls of Touganda.
 Falk's story The Belt, where the Phantom fights the killer of his father, was also a major influence on the story.
-However, the name of the murderer is changed from Rama to Quill (played by James Remar), and the 20th Phantom, played by Patrick McGoohan, is portrayed as a much older man in the film than he was in the comic strip.
+The name of the murderer is changed from Rama to Quill (played by James Remar), and the 20th Phantom, played by Patrick McGoohan, is portrayed as a much older man in the film than he was in the comic strip.

 Singh Brotherhood

 The film features several elements from Lee Falk's first two Phantom stories, The Singh Brotherhood and The Sky Band.
-The Singh Brotherhood was rechristened to the Sengh Brotherhood (the name of the brotherhood was changed from Singh to Sengh in the movie, to avoid offending people named Singh) in Paramount's 1996 film Phantom.
+The Singh Brotherhood was rechristened to the Sengh Brotherhood (the name of the brotherhood was changed from Singh to Sengh in the film, to avoid offending people named Singh) in Paramount's 1996 film Phantom.
 Their leader, Kabai Sengh, was played by Cary-Hiroyuki Tagawa.
 The Sengh Brotherhood is a fraternity of pirates, who are held to be the killers of the first Phantom's father.